chroda/lolcollector/README.md

 A League of Legends -MOBA game- collection website.

+This project idea was born in 2014, and the first commit here on GitHub was dated on december, 2015.

+## UPDATE

+Hello friends, really long time without writing here, now the League game already have a library collection inside the game, and this project lost his purpose, maybe I'll still build something to consume the dev-API from RIOTGames and to test skills and technologies.
+With that said, I want to you understand that this project has no intention to ever be completed.
+Sorry if you used in the past and wait for something to born here, was fun to learn with this project.

 ### Disclaimer

 LolCollector was built when the envolved devs had time.
 Along the years, development has been halted and restarted.